morshedimran/pio-setup/ansible手順書.md

 * Edit the following files of ansible folder
   * Edit /static_inventory/hosts file  ※★ set the value of each parameter.

-      ※Please refer to 「参考_ansible設定.txt」 file, for more details about each parameter.
+      ※ Please refer to 「参考_ansible設定.txt」 file, for more details about each parameter.
-  * /group_vars/[group名].ymlの確認 各サーバのチューニングを行う場合にパラメーターの値を設定する。
+  * Check /group_vars/[group name].yml file.
+Re-set the parameter value, if server tuning is nacessary.

-      ※各パラメーターに関しては「ansible設定.txt」を参照
+      ※ Please refer to 「ansible設定.txt」file, for more details about each parameter.

 ------------------------------------------------------------------------------------------------